-Abstract: We study the number, size, and location of a firm's plants.
-The firm's decision balances the benefit of delivering goods and services to customers using multiple plants with the cost of setting up and managing these plants, and the potential for cannibalization that arises as their number increases.
+Abstract: We study the number, size, and location of a firm’s plants.
+The firm’s decision balances the benefit of delivering goods and services to customers using multiple plants with the cost of setting up and managing these plants, and the potential for cannibalization that arises as their number increases.
 Modeling the decisions of heterogeneous firms in an economy with a vast number of widely distinct locations is complex because it involves a large combinatorial problem.
 Using insights from discrete geometry, we study a tractable limit case of this problem in which these forces operate at a local level.
-Our analysis delivers clear predictions on sorting across space.
-Productive firms place more plants in dense locations that exhibit high rents compared with less productive firms, and place fewer plants in markets with low density and low rents.
-Controlling for the number of plants, productive firms also operate larger plants than those operated by less productive firms in locations where both are present.
-We present evidence consistent with these and several other predictions using U.S. establishment-level panel data.
+Our analysis delivers predictions on sorting across space for industries with many plants per firm.
+Compared with less productive firms, productive firms place more plants in dense high-rent locations and place fewer plants in markets with low density and low rents.
+Controlling for the number of plants, productive firms also operate larger plants than those operated by less productive firms.
+We present evidence consistent with these and several other predictions using U.S. establishment-level data.

 Abstract: We use a simple theory of a system of cities to decompose the determinants of the city size distribution into three main components: efficiency, amenities, and frictions.
 Higher efficiency and better amenities lead to larger cities but also to greater frictions through congestion and other negative effects of agglomeration.
 Using data on MSAs in the United States, we estimate these city characteristics.
 Eliminating variation in any of them leads to large population reallocations, but modest welfare effects.
 We apply the same methodology to Chinese cities and find welfare effects that are many times larger than those in the US.